StevenRudenko/ActionsContentView/README.md

 There is one limitation:

-* all horizontal scrolling views will not work at bounds of this view, except you will use swipe from the bezel mode.
+* all horizontal scrolling views will not work at bounds of this view, except you will use swipe from the bezel mode (read Useful hints for more information).

-You can enable swipe from the bezel by adding next row to XML layout

-    <shared.ui.actionscontentview.ActionsContentView
-        ...
-        app:swiping_type="edge"
-        ...
-        />

-or by next lines of code:

-    viewActionsContentView.setSwipingType(ActionsContentView.SWIPING_EDGE);

 ![Example application looks on phone][1]![Example application looks on phone][2]